sooji halwa recipe with step by step photos – sooji halwa is a quick, easy and delicious halwa which is often made in most indian homes.

 13. once all the water is absorbed, you will notice the change in the texture. the ghee also will be visible at the sides. the final texture below. if you want to make slices, then immediately pour the sooji halwa mixture in a greased pan or tray. spread evenly and when warm or cooled, cut into diamond shaped or square slices.

-14. serve sooji ka halwa hot or warm or when cooled down. for more sooji recipes, you can have check this post – 25 sooji recipes.
+14. serve sooji ka halwa hot or warm or when cooled down. for more sooji recipes, you can check this post – 33 sooji recipes (snacks and sweets).